I've been driving for many years now and love to pass on tips and advice that will help people be better, safer drivers.

 5. Pay Attention to Traffic Control Devices

-They could, of course, give a ticket for running a red light, but since this ticket is given by compassionate officers who want to help the driver pay a less for a ticket and have fewer points on their record.
-6% of the tickets in Florida last year were given for violation of traffic control device.
+They could, of course, give a ticket for running a red light, but since this ticket is given by compassionate officers who want to help the driver pay less for a ticket and have fewer points on their record.
+6% of the tickets in Florida last year were given for violation of traffic control devices.